 Autism residential treatment students live together with around-the-clock professional staff members in a comfortable, safe, home-like facility specifically designed to enhance social, behavioral, communicative, functional and academic growth.
 Each student’s day, from wake-up to bedtime, is highly structured and caters to the individual’s sensory needs.
 All activities – from personal grooming, to group meal preparation, to recreation – are designed to help the student practice skills acquired at Monarch School.

 Monarch Boarding Academy’s unique environment allows autism residential treatment students to work on generalization of concepts and skills that can be applied to the broader community.
 This is achieved via continuity of methods, techniques, and expectations between Monarch School and Monarch Boarding Academy.
 Progress in key behavioral areas is tracked daily.

 Activities are structured and include arts and crafts, choice time, chores, computer lab, reading, personal grooming, exercise, group meal preparation, community outings, and more.
 An interactive SmartBoard enables students at the autism residential treatment facility to practice computer-based lessons.

 Partnering with families

 The ultimate goal of this intensive program is a return to family living or a less restrictive level of care.
 Family involvement in making treatment and education decisions is vital to each child’s success.
 Weekend programming includes family visits as part of structured social and recreational activities.
 In addition, families can communicate with their children through Skype and view videos through a secure media-sharing website.
-To facilitate family involvement, on-campus apartments near the autism residential treatment facility are available.

 To determine if Monarch Boarding Academy placement is in the best of interest of the child, we observe the following intake procedures: